jupitersh/dst-mod-multi-world-boss-announcement/README.md

 Special thanks to [Flynn](https://steamcommunity.com/id/flynn_s) for his help of multi-language support.

 ## Changelog

+**List of tweaks I made for version 1.5.0**

+	- Added announce when a fish was put in the Fish Scale-O-Matic.

 **List of tweaks I made for version 1.3**